 Hearing aid manufacturers have enabled Bluetooth-connected healthcare device technology.

 The internet of things wearable device technology continues to develop better quality devices with FDA guidance and directives.
-Some manufacturers have achieved medical grade readings.
-Devices classified as a medical device can be used by physicians and hospitals for improved cardiac care.
+Some manufacturers have achieved medical-grade readings.
+Physicians and hospitals can use devices classified as medical devices for improved cardiac care.

 2) Customer Service

 Medical offices are more conscious of providing good customer service by accurately scheduling patients, so a long office wait time will not inconvenience patients or waiting weeks for an appointment.
 Offices are creating the online ability to book, change, cancel appointments, and access transparent pricing.
 They are connecting to third-party online scheduling with platforms such as Google and Yelp.

 Physician offices use text messaging for appointment reminders, test results, prescription refill notifications, promoting specials, and monitoring patients with serious illnesses.

 Social media is the new “go-to” platform to get healthcare information.
 Medical offices use social media to cultivate patient relationships and encourage patients to give online feedback.